Highlights of the Program

 PANEL DISCUSSION ON INNOVATIONS AND CHALLENGES IN REMOTE PATIENT MONITORING AND PERSONALIZED CARE

-• How can AI-driven RPM analytics integrate with clinical workflows while ensuring interoperability, governance, and reduced clinician burden?
+- Integrating AI-driven RPM analytics into clinical workflows while ensuring interoperability, governance, and reduced clinician burden

 | Captjur